-With the launch of Soilmentor comes our new biodiversity tool – helping you to farm in tune with nature!
+With the launch of Soilmentor comes the biodiversity tool – helping you to farm in tune with nature!

 We’re so excited to be launching the new biodiversity monitoring tool on Soilmentor, which will help you to record the range of different species present on your farm.
 Our vision of a resilient farm of the future is one with thriving biodiversity – so this tool is at the core of the Vidacycle values of promoting beauty, ecology, and profitability on farms!

 The tool is designed to let you record a wildlife sighting from a list of UK farmland species – you can choose from lists of birds, mammals, butterflies & moths and other invertebrates.
-Once you’ve spotted some wildlife, you can view your farm’s biodiversity from the comfort of your home / office – the tool will allow you to view sightings over time, differences between fields, and see which species you spot the most and least often.
-You’ll notice the app doesn’t have a built in count setting – this is because the tool is focused on displaying the range of different species you can find, rather than the abundances of a few species.
-If you are interested in recording the numbers of certain species on your farm, soon you’ll be able create a bespoke list for this purpose with a Soilmentor+ subscription!
-Watch this space…
+Once you’ve spotted some wildlife, you can view your farm’s biodiversity from the comfort of your home or office.
+The tool will allow you to view sightings over time, differences between fields, and see which species you spot the most and least often.

 The list of birds in the app includes all 19 birds on the RSPB Farmland Bird Indicator (FBI) – birds that are dependent on farmland and unable to thrive elsewhere, many of which have red list conservation status in the UK.
 If you spot red listed birds, we’ll let you know you when you log in to the web app to view your biodiversity trends!